sarauniverse/TextSimplification/README.md

 ```bash
  python src/evaluate.py ./data/test_src.en ./data/references/references.tsv ./predictions/ ./eval_output
    ```
+## Live Text Simplification in the Jupyter Notebook
+You can find the live text simpflication and the visual representation of the SARI and BLEU scores comparison with bar graph in the Jupyter notebook file **/src/Neural_Text_Simplification.ipynb**

 ## Credits
 This repository is based on the code from the repository [https://github.com/senisioi/NeuralTextSimplification](https://github.com/senisioi/NeuralTextSimplification) and the [research paper](https://www.aclweb.org/anthology/P17-2014/)